holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/camunda-taskpool-collector.md

 (aside with Camunda BPM Engine) that is responsible for collecting information from the Camunda BPM Engine.
 It detects the _intent_ of the operations executed inside the engine and creates the corresponding commands for the Taskpool.
-The commands are enriched with data and transmitted to other taskpool components (via Command Bus).
+The commands are enriched with data and transmitted to other Taskpool components (via Command Bus).

 In the following description, we use the terms _event_ and _command_.
 Event denotes an entity received from Camunda BPM Engine (from delegate event listener or from history event listener)